Epsilon Aquilae

-Epsilon Aquilae is a binary star system in the equatorial constellation of Aquila, near the western constellation boundary with Hercules.
-Its name is a Bayer designation that is Latinized from ε Aquilae, and abbreviated Epsilon Aql or ε Aql.
+Epsilon Aquilae, also named Arin-majlep, is a binary star system in the equatorial constellation of Aquila, near the western constellation boundary with Hercules.
 The system has an apparent visual magnitude of 4.02 and is visible to the naked eye.
 Based upon an annual parallax of 18.1821 mas, Epsilon Aquilae lies at a distance of approximately 179 ly from Earth, but is drifting closer with a radial velocity of −46 km/s.

+Nomenclature

+Epsilon Aquilae is a Bayer designation that is Latinized from ε Aquilae, and abbreviated Epsilon Aql or ε Aql.

-It has the traditional name Deneb el Okab /'dEnEb El 'oukæb/, from an Arabic term ذنب العقاب ðanab al-ʽuqāb "the tail of the eagle", and the Mandarin names Woo /'wu:/ and Yuë /'juːei/, derived from and represent the state Wú (吳), an old state was located at the mouth of the Yangtze River, and Yuè (越), an old state in Zhejiang province (together with 19 Capricorni in Twelve States asterism).
-According to the R.H.
-Allen's works, it shares names with ζ Aquilae.
-Epsilon Aquilae could be more precisely called Deneb el Okab Borealis, because is situated to the north of Zeta Aquilae, which can therefore be called Deneb el Okab Australis.
+It had the traditional name Deneb el Okab /'dEnEb El 'oukæb/, from an Arabic term ذنب العقاب ðanab al-ʽuqāb "the tail of the eagle", and the Mandarin names Woo /'wu:/ and Yuë /'juːei/, derived from and representing the state Wú (吳), an old state located at the mouth of the Yangtze River, and Yuè (越), an old state in Zhejiang province (together with 19 Capricorni in Twelve States asterism).
+These names were shared with the brighter ζ Aquilae.
+Epsilon Aquilae could be more precisely called Deneb el Okab Borealis, because it is situated to the north of Zeta Aquilae, which can therefore be called Deneb el Okab Australis.

+In Marshallese, ε, ζ, and ω Aquilae are known as Arin-majlep, the "replica of the Big Eye", with the Big Eye (Majlep) being Altair.
+The IAU Working Group on Star Names adopted the name Arin-majlep for ε Aquilae on 18 June 2026. ζ Aquilae is officially named Okab, shortened from Deneb el Okab.